 If price touches or rises above the UPPER envelope, then falls back below, sell.

 In the chart below, notice how the 30 SMA (orange line) and the upper and lower envelopes (blue lines) are flat…almost horizontal even.

 EUR/JPY is directionless here.
 There is no strong bullish trend, nor is there a strong bearish trend.

 Observe how the upper envelope acts as a strong resistance level.

-Whenever price traded near the upper envelope, price would fall back down.
+Whenever price traded near the upper envelope, the price would fall back down.

 The same with the lower envelope.
 Observe how it acts as a strong support level.

-Whenever price traded near the lower envelope, price would bounce back up.
+Whenever price traded near the lower envelope, the price would bounce back up.